Chris Williams (historian): Career

-Williams is a graduate of Balliol College, Oxford, and obtained his doctorate from Cardiff University before becoming a lecturer there.
+Williams was a graduate of Balliol College, Oxford, and obtained his doctorate from Cardiff University before becoming a lecturer there.
 He subsequently worked at the University of Glamorgan and in 2005 became Professor of Welsh History and Director of the Research Institute for Arts and Humanities at Swansea University.
-He is a former Royal Commissioner with the Royal Commission on the Ancient and Historical Monuments of Wales and was Chairman of the Welsh Heritage Schools Initiative.
+He was a Royal Commissioner with the Royal Commission on the Ancient and Historical Monuments of Wales and was Chairman of the Welsh Heritage Schools Initiative.
 In 2013 he took up his appointment at Cardiff University.
 Williams was appointed Head of the College of Arts, Celtic Studies and Social Sciences in 2017 at UCC.

+In 2016, Williams was elected a Fellow of the Learned Society of Wales.

 Research

 Williams' edition of the Burton diaries was published by Yale University Press.
 The diaries were donated to Swansea University by Burton's widow, Sally Burton, in 2006.
-He has written extensively on the history of the South Wales Coalfield and on modern Welsh history and most recently on the history of political cartoons and caricature in Britain from the 18th century to the Second World War.
+He wrote extensively on the history of the South Wales Coalfield and on modern Welsh history and most recently on the history of political cartoons and caricature in Britain from the 18th century to the Second World War.

 Personal life

-Williams spent the first three years of his life in Newport but after his father got a job his family had to move.
-He grew up mostly in Swindon and did his O-Levels and A-Levels, spending a year in the army before going to the University of Oxford.
-His first academic job was at Cardiff University when he was 25.
+Williams was born in Griffithstown, Monmouthshire, Wales on 9 March 1963, to Peter and Josephine Williams.
+He spent the first three years of his life in Newport, but his family later moved to Swindon, where he did his O-Levels and A-Levels, spending a year in the army before going to the University of Oxford.

-He has lectured on mountaineering around the world and in Wales.
-A keen walker, he has climbed La Breche De Rolland in the French Pyrenees, Ben Nevis, Snowdon and Pen-y-Fan.
+He lectured on mountaineering around the world and in Wales.
+A keen walker, he climbed La Breche De Rolland in the French Pyrenees, Ben Nevis, Snowdon and Pen-y-Fan.

+Williams died from a heart attack on 4 April 2024, at the age of 61.